The overview, originally published in June 2017, is continuously updated.

 Egypt formally opens its citizenship by investment program with a minimum investment requirement of US$250,000.

-Following a widely publicized scandal involving high-ranking officials appearing willing to bend the rules for plainly unqualified applicants, the Cypriot government abruptly announces the program's closure.
+Following a widely publicized scandal involving hidden cameras catching high-ranking officials appearing willing to bend the rules for plainly unqualified applicants, the Cypriot government abruptly announces the program’s closure.

 As the MIIP reaches its 1,800-application cap, Malta’s government introduces a replacement – The Maltese Exceptional Investor Naturalization policy – which, for political reasons, it studiously avoids referring to as a “program”.

-Nearly two years after first launching, the North Macedonian has yet to approve any citizenship applications.
-Private sector agents consider the program closed.
+More than three years since opening, however, the program has yet to approve any citizenship applications, and private sector agents say they consider the program closed.